AbhayTr/QueueScan/README.md

 # QueueScan

-An app through which social distancing can be maintained at any public place (shops, airpots, malls, etc.) via easy to start and manage virtual queues.
+An app through which social distancing can be maintained at any public place (shops, airports, malls, etc.) via easy to start and manage virtual queues.

 Using our app, anyone can start/join a queue just by using any QR code available in the world without any KYC/signup (i.e. anonymously)!